Marcel Khalife: Professional life

-After graduating from the Beirut National Conservatory of Music in 1971, Khalife taught the art of oud playing there until 1975.
+After graduating from the Beirut National Conservatory of Music in 1971, Khalife taught oud at the conservatory until 1975.
 Between 1972 and 1975, he taught music at public universities and several private music institutions in Lebanon while at the same touring the MENA region, Europe, and the United States to perform.

-He formed in 1972 a musical group in Amchit to revive his village's musical heritage, and it performed for the first time in Lebanon.
-He formed in 1976 Al Mayadine Ensemble, which toured Arabic-speaking countries, Europe, the United States, Canada, South America, Australia, and Japan.
+He formed a musical group in Amchit in 1972 to revive his village's musical heritage, and it performed for the first time in Lebanon.
+He formed the Al Mayadine Ensemble in 1976, which toured Arabic-speaking countries, Europe, the United States, Canada, South America, Australia, and Japan.
 Khalife was awarded the American Folkloric Festival Award in 1975, the National Palestine Medal for Arts and Culture in 2001, the UNESCO Artist for Peace award in 2005, the Lebanese government Cedar Medal in 2005, and the Charles Cros Award for World Music in 2008.
 Khalife performed globally during his career, including throughout much of the Arab world.
-A long-time supporter of the Palestinian struggle for self-determination, he released the song, Nashid al-Intifada (“Anthem of the Intifada”) in 1989, amid the non-violent First Palestinian Intifada.
+A long-time supporter of the Palestinian struggle for self-determination, he released the song, Nashid al-Intifada (“Anthem of the Intifada”) in 1989, amid the First Palestinian Intifada.